Exfoliating Face Serum 30ML

-As we age, the process of cell re-generation on skin slows down, means slower to shed skin cells and regenerate new ones.
-The entire dead cell on skin can make the skin look dull, rough and dry.
+As we age, the process of cell regeneration on skin slows down, which means slower to shed skin cells and regenerate new ones.
+The entire dead cell on skin can make the skin look dull, rough, and dry.
 Proper exfoliation removes the barrier of dead skin cells clogging the skin and uncovers new cells.
 This opens the way for moisturizing products to penetrate more deeply into the skin, making them more effective.
-AHAs exfoliate the dead skin from the dermis to epidermis layers.
-While BHAs work on deeper exfoliation of pores and dirt.
-Lime Pearl is a natural form of AHA giving the skin smoother, brighter and even complexion.
-With continuous usage of serum the skin may be noticed as rejuvenated, looking fresh and healthy.

 GLYCOLIC ACID, SALICYLIC ACID and LIME PEARL™ AF